kdhht2334/Tensorflow_2.0_tf.function/README.md

-# Tensorflow_2.0_tf.function
+# Tensorflow 2.0
-An example of the new grammar of the Tensorflow 2.0
+This repository is where you can see various functions of Tensorflow 2.0.